FindMySchool LogoFindMySchool

 Nursery is not treated as a bolt-on.
 In the most recent full inspection report, early years is discussed as a core strength, and children in Nursery and Reception are described as getting off to a rapid start in high-quality learning.
 That matters for families who want consistent expectations from age 3, not a soft transition that then tightens abruptly in Year 1.

-Bonneville’s latest primary outcomes sit in the elite tier in England.
-Ranked 215th in England and 4th in Lambeth for primary outcomes (FindMySchool ranking), it is among the highest-performing in England (top 2%).
+Bonneville's latest primary outcomes sit in the elite tier in England.
+Ranked 297th of 14,978 in England for primary academic outcomes and 3rd in Lambeth in the local primary ranking (FindMySchool ranking), it is among the highest-performing in England.
 This is a proprietary FindMySchool ranking based on official outcomes data.

 The headline combined figure is strong.
-In 2024, 89% of pupils reached the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-High attainment is also a major theme: 47.67% reached the higher standard across reading, writing and mathematics combined, compared with an England average of 8%.
+In the 2024-25 / 2025 dataset, 90% of pupils reached the expected standard in reading, writing and mathematics combined.
+High attainment is also a major theme: 30% reached the higher standard across reading, writing and mathematics combined.

 The practical implication is that the school appears to support both secure core attainment and a sizable cohort of high attainers.
 For families with academically confident children, that usually translates into faster pacing, more complex texts, and greater demand for independent work by Key Stage 2.
 For families with children who need reassurance and slower consolidation, the key question becomes how effectively the school balances stretch with support, particularly in the later junior years.
 The school’s published emphasis on inclusion, alongside the inspection evidence around careful support for pupils with additional needs and for pupils with English as an additional language, is relevant here.